wombleton/gitlaw-nz/acts/D/Door to Door Sales Act 1967.md

 ##### 14 Offences

-*   (1) Any vendor who knowingly fails, after a notice of cancellation has been given pursuant to [section 7][9], to repay any money paid by a purchaser, or to redeliver any goods supplied in part exchange shall be guilty of an offence against this Act and (without prejudice to the rights of the purchaser to recover such money or goods by action in a court of competent jurisdiction) shall be liable on summary conviction to a fine not exceeding $200\.
+*   (1) Any vendor who knowingly fails, after a notice of cancellation has been given pursuant to [section 7][9], to repay any money paid by a purchaser, or to redeliver any goods supplied in part exchange shall be guilty of an offence against this Act and (without prejudice to the rights of the purchaser to recover such money or goods by action in a court of competent jurisdiction) shall be liable on conviction to a fine not exceeding $200\.

-    (2) A purchaser who knowingly fails in terms of [section 10][12] to redeliver at his own premises any goods delivered to him pursuant to an agreement, shall be guilty of an offence against this Act and (without prejudice to the rights of the vendor to recover the goods by action in a court of competent jurisdiction) shall be liable on summary conviction to a fine not exceeding $200\.
+    (2) A purchaser who knowingly fails in terms of [section 10][12] to redeliver at his own premises any goods delivered to him pursuant to an agreement, shall be guilty of an offence against this Act and (without prejudice to the rights of the vendor to recover the goods by action in a court of competent jurisdiction) shall be liable on conviction to a fine not exceeding $200\.

     (2A) Every person commits an offence against this Act who, being the vendor under any agreement that the purchaser may cancel under this Act, stipulates for or demands or accepts, before the end of the period within which the agreement may be so cancelled, the whole or any part of the consideration to be provided by or on behalf of the purchaser under the agreement if---